Oc-ean/Oc-ean/README.md

 ### Hi there 👋

-- I'm oc-ean
+- I'm Oc-ean
 - 🌱I build android apps with flutter
-- 👯 I’m looking to collaborate on any projects at hand.
+- 👯 I’m looking forward to collaborate on any projects at hand.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: michealolatunbosun603@gmial.com
+- 📫 How to reach me: michealolatunbosun603@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->